javascript-studio/schema/README.md

 - `schema = one(spec1, spec2, ...)`: Defines a specification where one of the
   given specifications has to match.
 - `schema = opt(spec[, default])`: Defines an optional specification.
 If the value is not defined, `default` is returned as the value.
+It is invalid to initialize or assign `undefined` to an optional value.

 Note that the `all`, `one` and `opt` methods are also exposed on `spec`.